TryingToBeSmart/CST-250-MilestoneApp-Minesweeper/README.md

 ## Milestone 6
 8/6/23
 Added Scoreboard class that saves and loads player stats using file IO.
 Scoreboard form shows top 5 PlayerStats using Linq expressions to get and sort data.

+## Milestone 7
+Improved speed of gameplay by adjusting FloodFill and ShowInGameBoard methods.
+Now, only the cells that were changed are updated instead of re-displaying the whole board after every cell button click.
+Removed generic message boxes.
+Changed the Start button to display "Loading" while the gameboard is loading.
+Adjusted the ScoreBoard class library to perform all of the data IO and Linq expressions so that the UI ScoreBoardForm has minimal code.